 Manchester’s self-coined first French deli, Petit Paris opened right at the end of 2023 – just before Xmas.
 This mini marché on King Street sells all things Parisienne, so think Spar but with pretty tinned thé vert and air dried saucisson seche as opposed to packets of PG Tips and a Peperami.
 There are buttery biscuits (or bis-KWEE), dried herbes de Provence and jars of foie gras (exactly like the contents of our cupboards at home, right?).
 But never mind all that, oú est le flippin vin?
 There’s very little debate that the benchmark for all things vinous is France, so of course Petit Paris Deli is packing the good stuff.
 A bit rusty on your GCSE French?
 Revise your ABCs here, that’s Alsace, Burgundy and Champagne of course – they stock French wine and French wine only.
 There is, naturally, a fridge full of beautifully stinky fromage too.

 This one’s been around since the eighties so it could probably show all those new natty wine scamps a thing or two.
 Portland Wines is your comforting classic wine shop with a burgundy painted shop front, chalkboard tasting notes and shelves piled high with all the wine, spirits and beer you could possibly need.
-With several outlets including ones in Hale and Sale, you can park yourself at a table inside or out to try a few wines out or just grab and go with the help of the super knowledgable staff.
+With several outlets including ones in Hale, Sale and Marple Bridge, you can park yourself at a table inside or out to try a few wines out or just grab and go with the help of the super knowledgable staff.
 At Xmas, you’ll find specially selected box sets complete with tasting notes from the team but they’re on hand all year round to help you pick the perfect bottle.
 There are regular tasting events and wine fairs too.

-Kate Goodman of BBC2’s Food & Drink Show opened Reserve wines in Didsbury in 2003 – and you can find baby versions at Mackie Mayor and Alty market now too.
+Kate Goodman of BBC2’s Food & Drink Show opened Reserve Wines in Didsbury in 2003 – and you can find baby versions at Mackie Mayor and Alty market now too.
 Kate’s plan was to make wine fun and accessible and with 20 years now under its belt, this wine shop has continued to move with the times.
 A recent glow up paint job and a range of their own canned wines are just a couple of ways they are keeping things current.
 Reserve has long been landing on ‘best wine shops in Manchester’ round ups for good reason.
 Order online or pop in for a chat and/or a taste in the capable hands of the team of wine experts or get involved with one of their regular tastings.
 If you like reading about wine there is also an ‘award winning’ blog on the Reserve website.

 This corner wine bar and shop is a firm favourite with Manchester hospitality types and can be tough to walk past on your way to the trams at St Peter’s Square.
 Salut was one of the first places in Manchester city centre to introduce the concept of a wine dispenser machine that you can use as a tasting library to sample a sip, a bigger slurp or a glass.
 If you’re a less committed oenophile, you can just buy something from the extensive ‘by the glass’ menu or grab a bottle and a cheeseboard and settle in for the long haul.
 Of course you can also choose a few from the hundreds of bottles on the shelves (or online) to take home and if you’re overwhelmed by options, the team are on hand to aid and abet.
 There are regular in-house tasting events, serious wine courses and wine fairs here too.